awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

    exec rdsadmin.rdsadmin_dbms_repair.drop_orphan_keys_table;
    ```

-## Resizing the Temporary Tablespace in a Read Replica<a name="Appendix.Oracle.CommonDBATasks.ResizeTempSpaceReadReplica"></a>
+## Resizing the temporary tablespace in a read replica<a name="Appendix.Oracle.CommonDBATasks.ResizeTempSpaceReadReplica"></a>

 By default, Oracle tablespaces are created with auto\-extend enabled and no maximum size\.
 Because of these default settings, tablespaces can grow too large in some cases\.
 We recommend that you specify an appropriate maximum size on permanent and temporary tablespaces, and that you carefully monitor space usage\.